-First, you need to know what it means to secure cloud access, and why it’s important.
-Cloud access security has to do with securing data stored in cloud applications, such as Google G Suite, from unauthorized access and/or use.
+First, you need to know what it means to secure cloud access as well as why it’s important.
+Cloud access security has to do with securing data stored in cloud applications, such as Google G Suite, from unauthorized access and use.
 For example, you don’t want Karen in HR accidentally setting files that contain employee social security numbers to “public” for anyone to view.

-Most data breaches are the result of internal users either accidentally or maliciously exposing sensitive data.
-But most organizations will be targeted by outside cyber criminals as well.
-Malware and phishing schemes are popular tools for hackers to gain access to information that can be sold on the dark web.
-Traditional network security, such as firewalls, proxies, and gateways, can protect the perimeter of your cloud applications.
-But they can’t give system admins the visibility into activity inside a cloud application.
+Data breaches are often the result of internal users either accidentally or maliciously exposing sensitive data, however most organizations will also be targeted by outside cybercriminals.
+Malware and phishing schemes are popular tools for hackers to gain access to information that can then be sold on the dark web.
+Traditional network security, such as firewalls, proxies, and gateways, can only protect the perimeter of your cloud applications.
+But they can not give system admins the visibility into the activity of a cloud application.
 Nor do they give them the control to remediate bad actions.

 One thing you can be sure of is that Google takes data security very seriously.
 The ability to tap into their expert security infrastructure is just one of the many benefits of switching to cloud computing.

 “G Suite has been built from the ground up to mitigate the unique threats for cloud systems.
 Google’s standards for performance and reliability apply to businesses, schools and government institutions around the world.

 The technology, scale, and agility of our infrastructure bring unique security benefits to our customers.
 Our vast network of data centers are built with custom-designed servers, that run our own operating system for security and performance.
 Because Google controls its entire hardware stack, we are able to quickly respond to threats that may emerge.”

 Google offers many ready-made security tools within the G Suite Admin console.
 While many are available to subscribers of all levels, the more advanced audit and control features are available through upgrades to Business or Enterprise licenses.